paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Tree Additions and Removals

-While `To` or `Next` baulk if it can't find a node on the path, `Add` just creates all of them as needed.
+While `To` or `Next` baulk if it can't find a node on the path, `Add` just creates as needed.
 Filling a leaf with data is a separate operation.
 The path for `Add` is relative.

 ```c#
 Trees.To("A.B.C").Add("Quote.English.Comtemporary").Leaf = "Now is the time";